julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 This implies I don't need anymore subnet created in step 3, nor static IP address.

+### Bonus: load-balancing
+In order to use load balancers of Apache 2, some modules must added.
+I use two balancers, one per server type, static or dynamic.
+Now, reverse proxy reference balancers and not IP addresses.

+I extended my `manager.sh` script in order to pass IP addresses in same previous environment variables.
+Format is `ip1:port1,ip2:port2,...,ipN:portN`.

+At start of reverse proxy container, some new files called `balancer-static.conf` and `balancer-dynamic.conf` are copied.
+These files are included by `001-reverse-proxy.conf` and contains balancer information.

+These two files are modified on the fly by `apache2-foreground` script, with received environment variables.

+_Remarks_:
+ + `config-template.php` has been abandoned, since `Bash` does all the work.
+ + default behavior of Apache 2 balancers is round-robin.

 ## Objectives

 The first objective of this lab is to get familiar with software tools that will allow us to build a **complete web infrastructure**.
 By that, we mean that we will build an environment that will allow us to serve **static and dynamic content** to web browsers.
 To do that, we will see that the **apache httpd server** can act both as a **HTTP server** and as a **reverse proxy**.
 We will also see that **express.js** is a JavaScript framework that makes it very easy to write dynamic web apps.